vimalloc/flask-jwt-extended/examples/database_blocklist/README.md

-# Blacklist with a database
+# Blocklist with a database
-A database is a common choice for storing blacklisted tokens.
+A database is a common choice for storing blocklisted tokens.
 It has many benefits over an in memory store, like redis.
 The most obvious benefit of using a database is data consistency.
 If you add something to the database, you don't need to worry about it vanishing in an event like a power outage.